NascHQ/replace-terms-in-files/README.md

         'BUILD_VERSION': 123
     }
 });

+console.log(status.toString());
+// outputs something like:
+// X files changed, in a total of Y replacements
 ```

 > Note that we use Regular Expressions for the replacements, therfore, `%\__DATE__%` from the sample above, actually becomes `/%\__DATE__%/g`.
 If you have special characters in your key for replacement, you might have to scape it using a backslash `\`.

+This module resolves to an `status object` containing all the files which suffered any change, and also a total number of changes applied to all of them.

 ## This is open source